 You can also contribute “How Might We?” statements on Facebook or Twitter (use the #howmightwe hashtag)

 As Associate Director of the Robert N. Butler Columbia Aging Center, Ruth translates interdisciplinary scientific knowledge on aging into policy-focused practice.
 She was named one of the nation’s “Game Changers” by Metropolis Magazine for her leadership on the Age-friendly NYC initiative.

 KT Gillett is in charge of community outreach for Blue Ridge Labs at Robin Hood, which has just begun a five-month initiative to improve the lives of seniors through creative uses of technology.
-She has worked for MoveOn.org and began her career as a documentary filmmaker.
+They have worked for MoveOn.org and began their career as a documentary filmmaker.

 Penny is an internationally respected writer, poet, actress and theatre maker with an artistic career spanning almost 50 years.
 She is also co-creator of the award-winning documentary, The Lower East Side Biography Project: Stemming The Tide of Cultural Amnesia.

 For more than 16 years, Lauren has been at Samuels Foundation, where she uses her business experience to help not-for-profits develop programs to enhance the quality of life of older adults..
 Prior to joining Samuels, she was Director of Business Development at Mount Sinai Medical Center.

 Richard is Managing Editor of PBS’ Nextavenue.org, a site for people 50 and over, and has worked for Yahoo!, Money, Good Housekeeping and USA Today.
 He is also the author of the books “How to Avoid a Midlife Financial Crisis” and “The Money Book of Personal Finance.”